 Child care centers, day care centers and pre-schools are strictly regulated in New York.
-While there are many day care centers near UB, admission to one may require a waiting period and/or can be very costly.
+While there are many day care centers near UB, admission will require planning ahead.

 Most find it helpful to postpone the arrival of their dependents until after arrangements for housing and child care have been made.

 The University at Buffalo has two child care centers: one on the South Campus and one on the North Campus.

 Please visit the University at Buffalo Child Care Center website for detailed information about admission, rates, hours and their programs.